narayanan-nithya/web-sprint-challenge-build-a-web-api/README.md

 #### Middleware functions

-- [ ] Write at least two middleware functions for this API, and consume them in the proper places of your code.
+- [ x] Write at least two middleware functions for this API, and consume them in the proper places of your code.

 ### Database Schemas